-- Behind the podium backdrop or next to the podium there must be a prepodium zone for the riders and passengers to refresh before the prizegiving ceremony. - 14.
-The pre-podium zone must be equipped with (minimum criteria): - A tent; - Dimensions of the tent: Min L.: 6 m Min W.: 3 m; - Sufficient tables (to put/see below); - 6 bowls of water and 6 towels; - An appropriate quantity of individually sealed small bottles of natural mineral water.
+Behind the podium backdrop or next to the podium there must be a prepodium zone for the riders and passengers to refresh before the prizegiving ceremony.

+- 14. The pre-podium zone must be equipped with (minimum criteria): - A tent; - Dimensions of the tent: Min L.: 3 m Min W.: 3 m - Sufficient tables (to put/see below); - 6 bowls of water and 6 towels; - An appropriate quantity of individually sealed small bottles of natural mineral water.

-47.4.22 Closed Park
+4.23 Closed Park

 - 1. The organiser must provide for a closed park, where the motorcycles of the top three in the overall standings of the event can be impounded after the finish of the last race. - 2.
 The closed park must be a hard standing, fenced off area, which must offer sufficient place for the three motorcycles in question. - The closed park must be fenced with a security gate (entrance/exit) large enough for a motorcycle to enter and leave the park easily.
 It must provide proper security for the persons who need to be within the confines of the closed park.
-There must be strict policing of passes for entry to the closed park. - 4.
-If it is available after the last race, properly fenced off and guarded by the technical stewards, the waiting zone or any other place may be used. - 5.
+There must be strict policing of passes for entry to the closed park. - If it is available after the last race, properly fenced off and guarded by the technical stewards, the waiting zone or any other place may be used. - 5.
 Smoking is prohibited in the closed park.
-"No smoking" signs must be installed at the entrance of the closed park. - 6.
-The motorcycles must remain under the control of the technical stewards for the duration of the impoundment.
+"No smoking" signs must be installed at the entrance of the closed park. - The motorcycles must remain under the control of the technical stewards for the duration of the impoundment.

-47.4.22.MXGP FIM MXGP/MX2 Motocross World Championships 47.4.22.WMX Women's Motocross World Championships

-- 7. The closed park may also be located behind the Skybox next to the prepodium zone. - 8.
-The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.
+- 4.23.MXGP FIM MXGP/MX2 Motocross World Championships - 4.23.WMX FIM Women's Motocross World Championships - 4.23.MXN FIM Motocross of Nations - 7.
+The closed park may also be located behind the Skybox next to the prepodium zone. - The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.

-- 7. The closed park may also be located next to the podium. - 8.
-The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.
+- 7. The closed park may also be located next to the podium. - The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.

-7. If the closed park is not situated in the podium zone, then the organiser must arrange for a separate closed park.
+- 7. If the closed park is not situated in the podium zone, then the organiser must arrange for a separate closed park. - The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.

-47.5 COURSE / PREPARATION AND MAINTENANCE
+5. COURSE / PREPARATION AND MAINTENANCE

-47.5.1 Types of Equipment and Staff
+5.1 Types of Equipment and Staff

-- 1. The organiser must provide sufficient machinery for the preparation and maintenance of the course during the days prior to, and during the event. - 2.
+- The organiser must provide sufficient machinery for the preparation and maintenance of the course during the days prior to, and during the event. - 2.
 The following is a list of recommended machinery (this list is not exhaustive).